Serena Bishop: Development

 Serena was billed as "David Bishop's spoilt daughter".
 Sacher explained that her character comes from a "fairly wealthy" background, which causes her to come across as "quite snobish", however, Sacher said she is also "a lot of fun, really outgoing and adventurous."
 She also described her as being "spontaneous and bubbly" and thought she was great.
 Serena goes from being a snob to becoming someone more likeable throughout her time in the show.
 Originally Serena's tendency to act like a spoilt snob annoyed some viewers, who labelled the character as "mean".
 Describing Serena's journey and people's perception of her, Sacher stated: "Towards the middle and the end, she started growing up and she had some life changing experiences that really made her mature, and then people just started relating to her and really understanding her, and I think because she began as a snobby person they really appreciated her more so as she was growing up."

 In an early storyline, Serena becomes "besotted" with older student Taj Coppin (Jaime Robbie Reyne) and sneaks into a nightclub with her cousin Sky Mangel (Stephanie McIntosh) in order to catch his attention.
 Sacher said her character is "absolutely infatuated with Taj but he thinks she's too young.
 She's so outgoing and spontaneous that she convinces Sky to go to the nightclub where Taj will be."
 The night does not pan out the way Serena hopes, as both girls are scared off by the presence of an undercover police officer.
 Sacher explained that they run away quickly, but Serena is not put off her pursuit of Taj and gets him to drive her home.
 Sacher thought that Serena feels she is being quite grown up, but Taj is just not interested in her romantically.
 Sacher continued: "I think she likes the fact that he's older.
 She's at an age where boys have suddenly become very interesting to her."
-Meanwhile, having spilt up from Serena, Sky has a "terrifying experience" when she is followed by a stranger as she makes her way home.
+Meanwhile, having split up from Serena, Sky has a "terrifying experience" when she is followed by a stranger as she makes her way home.